silverstripe/silverstripe-userhelp-content/docs/en/index.md

 Check out our [community](https://www.silverstripe.org/community/) overview for more options to contribute and visit our [developer documentation](https://docs.silverstripe.org).

-For customers of SilverStripe Ltd., the company behind the CMS, visit [silverstripe.com](https://www.silverstripe.com/).
+For customers of Silverstripe Ltd., the company behind the CMS, visit [silverstripe.com](https://www.silverstripe.com/).

 <div class="note" markdown="1">Sections of User help are still a work in progress.
-If you would like to help contribute to the SilverStripe User help guide you can edit the pages on [GitHub](https://github.com/silverstripe/silverstripe-userhelp-content/) or create an [issue](https://github.com/silverstripe/silverstripe-userhelp-content/issues/new?labels=documentation).
+If you would like to help contribute to the Silverstripe CMS User help guide you can edit the pages on [GitHub](https://github.com/silverstripe/silverstripe-userhelp-content/) or create an [issue](https://github.com/silverstripe/silverstripe-userhelp-content/issues/new?labels=documentation).
 </div>

 ## Managing your website